Cochrane Hypertension priority-setting process

 - We undertook a bilingual (English/Spanish) social media engagement campaign (#AskCochraneHTN) to solicit additional priorities from patients, carers and other stakeholders via an online questionnaire.

 - Respondents to the questionnaire provided input on their preferred hypertension topics.

-- Topics ranking exercise (April/May 2021): members of the Steering Group and external stakeholders, including patients, carers and researchers will rank their top 10 priority topics from a draft list of 16 topics developed from the engagement campaign.
+- Topics ranking exercise (Spring/Summer 2021): members of the Steering Group and external stakeholders, including patients, carers and researchers will rank their top 10 priority topics from a draft list of 16 topics developed from the engagement campaign.

 - View the mapping of existing review titles and suggest up to three additional (new) review titles if they wish;

 - Rank their top preferred review title for each of the ten priority topics, resulting in a new list of Cochrane Hypertension's top ten priority reviews

 - Portfolio update (Autumn 2021): From the results of the engagement campaign, ranking and mapping exercises, the ten selected titles will comprise our updated portfolio of priority review titles.